Chase Credit Journey for Checking Credit Score

 What is Chase Credit Journey?

 You already know how to open a Chase bank account if you're reading this article, so let's move on to the next step.
-Chase Credit Journey is one of the useful and free credit monitoring services that can be accessed online to view credit report information and your credit score.
+Chase Credit Journey is a free, user-friendly tool for monitoring your credit.
+It allows you to keep tabs on your credit score and activities online.

 One of the great things about the service is that it can be used by people who use a Chase credit card as well as those who don’t.
-Before understanding how to check a credit score on a Chase app, you need to create an online account in a few simple steps.
-Once you log in, you can scroll down to find “Your credit score” on the left.
-By clicking “Free score, updated weekly” you will access your credit score, and it will now be shown by default when you log in.
+Before understanding how to check a credit score on a Chase app, you’ll need to create an online account with just a few simple clicks.
+Once logged in, scroll down to find “Your credit score” on the left.
+Clicking “Free score, updated weekly,” and voilà—your score will appear by default each time you log in.

-Another question remains — what credit score does Chase Credit Journey use?
+Another question remains — which credit score does Chase Credit Journey use?
 With the tool, you can look up VantageScore 3.0 based on Experian data.
-While it differs from the most widely used FICO score, it still uses the same criteria, so you will get similar results.
+While it differs from the most popular FICO score, it’s calculated using similar criteria, so your results will be close.

 How Does Chase Credit Journey Work?: Main Features

-Before you proceed to check Chase credit score, it’s important to talk about the main features of the tool that you will get.
+Before diving into how to check Chase credit score, let’s break down the standout features of the tool that you will get:

-Chase's main feature is its weekly credit score updates based on Experian.
-The app lists six factors used for the Chase Credit Journey number calculation: credit use, total balance, late payments, old accounts, hard inquiries, and available credit.
-Using the tool, you can enable and disable these factors to see the impact on your score.
+Chase's main feature is its weekly credit score updates based on Experian data.
+The app lists six factors used for the Chase Credit Journey calculations: credit utilization, total balance, payment history, account age, hard inquiries, and available credit.
+You can toggle these factors to see how they influence your score.

-Another reason to use Chase Credit Journey is that you can get timely alerts regarding your credit score changes, inquiries, creation of new accounts, and more.
-It’s also possible to enable free identity monitoring to prevent potential misuse of your data.
-Credit card users can also set up alerts about payment due dates and certain transactions.
+Another reason to use Chase Credit Journey is that you can get real-time alerts on your credit score changes, new inquiries, account openings, and more.
+It’s also possible to enable free identity monitoring to guard against data misuse.
+Credit card users can also set up alerts and receive reminders for payment due dates or specific transactions.

 Another interesting feature is the simulator tool.
 By using it, you can simulate in real time how different actions will affect your credit score.
 For example, you can choose “missing out on a credit card payment” and “getting declined for a loan” to see how much your Chase credit score drops.

-Also, Chase Credit Journey features include the ability to view Experian report information.
-This includes personal information, public records, consumer statements, open/closed accounts, credit checks, and more.
-This allows you to ensure that all the data is updated and accurate.
+Chase Credit Journey provides insights from Experian report information.
+This includes personal information, public records, consumer statements, open and closed accounts, public records, and more.
+This helps you ensure that all information is accurate and up to date.

 Previously, we have already talked about the size of the Chase bank wire transfer and how to avoid Chase monthly service fee in our additional articles.